heronlabs/resivel/README.md

 ## Next steps

-The base html/css template is still being generated along with the rest of the curriculum information.

-Furthermore, the images must be read along with the i18n file and populated in the corresponding entity.
 In the future, this storage process can be done by a database.

 It is also important to reinforce that the html-pdf project in the infrastructure will be migrated to a separate repository and it will be possible to configure the assets folder for the html templates.